pranavgo/pranavgo.github.io/_pages/about.md

 I have currently pursuing undergraduate research on implementing Model Predictive Control with feedback linearization on robot manipulators with [Dr. Rakesh Warier](https://www.bits-pilani.ac.in/goa/rakeshw/profile).
 I also worked with [Dr. Amit Setia](https://universe.bits-pilani.ac.in/goa/amitsetia/profile) on Optimal control using B-splines for trajectory planning and obstacle avoidance.

 I am currently the Teaching Head of [The Electronics and Robotics Club, Bits Goa](https://erc-bpgc.github.io/).
-I have extensive experience with ROS, Python, C++, and MATLAB, along with the theoretical knowledge I have gained through courses like Modern Control Sytems, Neural Networks and Fuzzy Logic and Non-Linear Dynamics.
+I am also part of Nirmaan Organization, through which I educate underpriveleged students in Zari district of Goa.